terbium-lang/terbium/CONTRIBUTING.md

     $ set -gx CPPFLAGS "-I/opt/homebrew/opt/llvm/include"
     ```

+5. Then set environment variable `LLVM_SYS_160_PREFIX=/path/to/llvm/folder/` when you are compiling Terbium.
+   This is usually `/opt/homebrew/opt/llvm`.

-5. Building Terbium should work now.
+6. Building Terbium should work now.